wamuir/go-xslt/README.md

 # Description

-`go-xslt` is a Go module that performs basic XSL transformations via Libxslt.
+`go-xslt` is a Go module that performs basic XSLT 1.0 transformations via Libxslt.

 # Installation